 The FHA streamline refinance program makes it easier and cheaper for borrowers who have a Federal Housing Administration-insured mortgage to refinance their loans at lower rates.

 Under an FHA streamline refinance, borrowers provide minimum documentation to the lender, even if they owe more on their mortgages than their houses are worth.
 Lenders don’t have to get an appraisal of the house, check credit or verify income as long as the mortgage is insured by the FHA.

-In general, FHA streamline refinances are similar to a traditional refinance in that they are available in fixed- and adjustable-rate mortgage options and 15- or 30-year terms.
-But there are a few significant differences.
-For example, with an FHA streamline refinance:
+In general, FHA streamline refinances are similar to a traditional refinance in that they are available in fixed- and adjustable-rate mortgage (ARM) options and 15- or 30-year terms — but, there are a few significant differences.
+With an FHA streamline refinance loan: